yashsahugtx/skype-docs/Skype/UCMA/voice-companion.md

 - The Connector objects (the [SpeechRecognitionConnector](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.audiovideo.speechrecognitionconnector?view=ucma-api) and [SpeechSynthesisConnector](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.audiovideo.speechsynthesisconnector?view=ucma-api) classes) can be used to implement an application that involves TTS or speech recognition.

-- Recording and music on hold

-   UCMA applications can play audio content to the caller on demand, record the audio portion of a call, and play music-on-hold to users while waiting for the IVR to perform background tasks.
+- Recording and Music on Hold: UCMA applications can play audio content to the caller on demand, record the audio portion of a call, and play music-on-hold to users while waiting for the IVR to perform background tasks.

 Additional features are as follows: